-Usually, a crossbite involves just a few of your child’s upper teeth growing slightly behind or inside their lower ones, but sometimes the misalignment can be larger.
+Usually, a crossbite involves just a few of your child’s upper teeth growing slightly behind or inside their lower ones – which can also be called an underbite, but sometimes the misalignment can be larger.
 Whatever the severity, crossbites can grind down your child’s teeth, affect their smile and potentially even harm their gums or affect their jaw growth.

 Luckily, crossbites of all kinds can be fixed with the right orthodontic treatment.
 Here are the answers to some frequently asked questions about crossbites, as well as how orthodontists are trained to help.